neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 !listing tutorials/sfr_7pin/solid.i
   block=Kernels

-For computing the heat flux on the boundaries coupled to nekRS (the clad outer surface and the duct inner surface), the [DiffusionFluxAux](https://mooseframework.inl.gov/source/auxkernels/DiffusionFluxAux.html).
+For computing the heat flux on the boundaries coupled to NekRS (the clad outer surface and the duct inner surface), the [DiffusionFluxAux](https://mooseframework.inl.gov/source/auxkernels/DiffusionFluxAux.html) is used.

+!listing tutorials/sfr_7pin/solid.i
+  block=AuxKernels

 The [HeatConductionMaterial](https://mooseframework.inl.gov/source/materials/HeatConductionMaterial.html)
 is then used to specify functional-forms for the thermal conductivity of the pellet, clad, and duct.
-For this particular material, you can use `t` in [ParsedFunctions](https://mooseframework.inl.gov/source/functions/MooseParsedFunction.html) to represent temperature.
+For this particular material, you can use `t` in [ParsedFunctions](https://mooseframework.inl.gov/source/functions/MooseParsedFunction.html) to represent temperature (because the [HeatConductionMaterial](https://mooseframework.inl.gov/source/materials/HeatConductionMaterial.html) permits this).

 !listing tutorials/sfr_7pin/solid.i
   start=Functions